Get paid to text: Spanish app takes free chat a step further

 Telecommunications research firm Ovum estimates operators lost $23 billion in messaging revenue last year to these applications, which send the messages over the internet.

-But success will prove challenging as companies, including social network Facebook(FB.O), have so far struggled to monetise a service users expect for free.
+But success will prove challenging as companies, including social network Facebook, have so far struggled to monetise a service users expect for free.

 Enders Analysis mobile analyst James Barford said similar services that offer something for free in exchange for advertising, including search engines and call services, have ended in failure.